gabssnake/observablehq-docs/docs/data/files/cloud-files/microsoft-teams/microsoft-teams.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 60%"
+    class="screenshot"
-    src="/data/files/supported-integrations/microsoft-teams/AddObsToTeam.png" alt="Window with the Observable logo and 'Add Observable to a team' at the top, with subtext 'Observable will be available for the entire team, but start by setting it up in a channel.'
+    src="./AddObsToTeam.png" alt="Window with the Observable logo and 'Add Observable to a team' at the top, with subtext 'Observable will be available for the entire team, but start by setting it up in a channel.'
 A search box below allows a user to search for an existing teama or channel name to select."
   />
   <figcaption>Set up a channel before adding Observable to a team.</figcaption>
 </figure>